olofer/wasmem/README.md

 - `Z` toggle test rasterizer screen (see full colormap)
 - `S` toggle display of simulation information text

+Boundary conditions can be reflective, absorbing or periodic.
 The source location can be placed directly at the cursor with a mouse click.

 ### Local build & run